nandana134/nandana134/README.md

 ### 🧑‍💻 About Me

-- 🎓 Computer Engineering graduate from **Dhole Patil College of Engineering**
+- 🎓 Recent Computer Engineering Grad
 - 💻 I build real-world applications using **Python**, **Django**, **React**, and **MySQL**
 - 🔧 Strong focus on full stack web development and practical problem solving
-- 🧠 Exploring advanced topics in Django, React, and foundational ML/AI
+- 🧠 Exploring advanced topics in Django, React, and foundational AI/ML
 - 📌 Practicing DSA in **Java** for logic and structure

 ---